sampritipanda/audio_captcha_solver/README.md

 * We have provided around 20 train and 10 test cases per category, but you need to generate around 1000 train data to replicate our results.
 * To generate data using our scripts, please cd into the `training_data/` directory and run: `./gen_data.sh`.
 * `poc.py` contains our original algorithm, which gives around 70% accuracy on digits and 50% on letters.
-* `poc2.py` contains our improved algorith, which gives around 95% accuracy.
+* `poc2.py` contains our improved algorithm, which gives around 95% accuracy.
 * To run either of these implementations, modify the `DIR_TRAIN` and `DIR_TEST` directories to the necessary locations, and run `python poc.py`.